 The market for our AI/ML Software Platform and applications similar to the ones we are developing is relatively new and evolving.
 We are developing our AI/ML Software Platform to respond to an increasingly global and complex business environment with rigorous regulatory standards.
 If organizations do not allocate their budgets as we expect or if we do not succeed in convincing potential customers to license our AI/ML Software Platform, our sales might not grow as quickly as anticipated, or at all.
 Economic uncertainty or future deterioration in general economic conditions might also cause our customers to cut or delay their spending, and such cuts might disproportionately affect businesses like ours to the extent customers view our AI/ML Software Platform as too costly or as discretionary.
-Moreover, market acceptance of our AI/ML Software Platform is critical to our continued success.
-Even if the market grows as expected, if potential customers do not adopt our AI/ML Software Platform, our business, operating results, financial condition and growth prospects will be materially and adversely affected.
+Moreover, market acceptance of our AI/ML Software Platform, our business, operating results, financial condition and growth prospects will be materially and adversely affected.
 If we are not able to generate material revenues from our AI/ML Software Platform before we exhaust our financial resources, we may need to cease business operations.